osisoft/OCS-Docs/content/visualize-data/power-bi-connector.md

    ![Select Data Views](./images/click-data-view-box.png)

-1. For Stored Data Views, specify a Start and End Index in `YYYY-MM-DDTHH:mm:ss` format for the selected data view, and click **Apply** to save the values you have specified.
-For Interpolated data views, specify also an Interpolation Interval in `dd.hh:mm:ss` format.
+1. For Stored Data Views, specify a Start Index and End Index in `YYYY-MM-DDTHH:mm:ss` format for the selected data view, and click **Apply** to save the values.
+For Interpolated data views, also specify an Interpolation Interval in `dd.hh:mm:ss` format.
 Repeat for each additional data view as needed.

     **Note**: If a data view has default values, enter new values and click **Apply** to accept the defaults.